 Many companies are eliminating the BEC problem completely by not processing any funds requests sent via email.
 Instead, they’re using secure communications platforms for all sensitive information or fund requests.

-These communications platforms, such as Wickr Pro, use end-to-end encryption to ensure that all communications come from authorized sources.
+These communications platforms, such as AWS Wickr, use end-to-end encryption to ensure that all communications come from authorized sources.
 These platforms can’t be hacked or spoofed by malicious actors, which ensures that all fund requests are legitimate.

-Contact us today to learn how Wickr Pro can eliminate BEC scams in your organization!
+Contact us today to learn how AWS Wickr can eliminate BEC scams in your organization!